 Also this week: review papers as “creative destruction”, The Ventures vs. “Wipeout”, and more.

 Another Expression of Concern for a paper for which Denon Start collected and analyzed the data.
 This one is very concerning, as it involves duplication (and apparent mislabeling) of data across papers.
 The EoC is for Start 2018 Proc B. The EoC summarizes various concerns that have been raised about this paper.
 One of the concerns is to do with the “relationship” between the data associated with this paper, and the data associated with Start et al. 2018 PNAS.
 I was curious when I read that, so I had a look.
 It took me about 30 seconds to find a relationship (perhaps not the only one, I don’t know).
 Specifically, I found duplication of data across papers, together with apparent mislabeling.
 The PNAS paper provides mean activity levels (cm moved in 3 h) for each of 17 species of dragonfly larvae.
 The Proc B paper provides activity levels of 4-5 individuals of each of those same 17 species of dragonfly larvae.
 The “means” in the PNAS paper are identical with the activity levels of individuals from the Proc B paper–specifically, the individual of each species with the lowest ID number.
 Click those last two links if you want to check this yourself.
 I wrote to the EiCs of both journals, and to Start’s co-authors on the PNAS paper, as soon as I found the anomaly earlier this week.
 It’s clearly a very serious anomaly that needs explaining.
 I find it hard to imagine how a subset of the observations on individuals from one study could end up accidentally mislabeled as species-level means in a different study.
 Hopefully an explanation is forthcoming from Denon Start.
 Of course, journals aren’t obliged to wait forever for authors to explain serious anomalies.
 So I hope that both journals will move promptly to correct the scientific record, in the event that Denon Start does not explain this anomaly and the others referred to in the EoC.
+UPDATE: the PNAS paper has been retracted at the request of all authors except Denon Start.
+There’s apparently been no explanation from Denon Start, which is disappointing but unsurprising. /end update.

 And here’s an unusual correction to Start & Gilbert 2016.
 The correction is unusual because it’s from second author Ben Gilbert.
 First author Denon Start didn’t sign it.